 Kabukye Trust was founded in 2011 by educators from Kamuli district in Uganda to address the declining teaching standards in rural schools.

-It co-creates services and experiences with children who are affected by disability, sexual abuse, and barriers to education, to improve the lives of children and young people living in poor and vulnerable rural communities.
+The Trust co-creates services and experiences with children who are affected by disability, sexual abuse, and barriers to education, to improve the lives of children and young people living in poor and vulnerable rural communities.
 The team has over 40 years’ experience in teacher training, disability, safeguarding and project management.

 Improve inclusion of disabled children and girls facing menstrual stigma in the benefits of improved maths teaching, learning, assessment and co-curricular activities designed at a newly-established Happy Maths Hub.